GrimDerp/vantiv-ruby/README.md

 Notes:

 1. See Tokenizing via eProtect for notes on how to retrieve a payment account id.
-2. Customer ID and Order ID are reference data required for placing authorizations and auth_captures in Vantiv's system.
+2. Customer ID and Reference Number are reference data required for placing authorizations and auth_captures in Vantiv's system.
 The merchant can choose what reference data to put in here; they only need to exist.

 ### Authorization Reversals